sahudkrum783-sketch/HR-Analytics-DB/README.md

 ---

 ## 📸 Dashboard Preview
-See what the dashboard looks like :
+See what the dashboard looks like : https://github.com/sahudkrum783-sketch/HR-Analytics-DB/blob/main/Snapshot%20of%20HRDB.png
-HR-Analytics-DB/Snapshot of HRDB.png at main · sahudkrum783-sketch/HR-Analytics-DB

 ---